 I have supervised mindfulness-based teachers and trainees since 2011.
-I received supervision training as part of CMRP’s preparation of supervisors, and have attended a wide range of other supervision training at various stages in my university career.
-This has included training in the use of Egan’s ‘skilled helper’ model, Hawkins’ model of supervision for the helping professions, and Heron’s facilitation/helping styles.
+I received supervision training as part of CMRP’s preparation of supervisors, and have attended a wide range of other supervision trainings, including training in Egan’s ‘skilled helper’ model, Hawkins’ model of supervision for the helping professions, and Heron’s facilitation/helping styles.

 My practice began when I was a student in Edinburgh.
-I began meditating using the model developed by the Acem organisation which pioneered simple secular mindfulness practice, and I also trained in t’ai chi with Ian Cameron.
-For many years, my practice continued to rest on this base, waxing and waning, while remaining secular.
+I began meditating with the Acem organisation which pioneered simple secular mindfulness practice, and I also trained in t’ai chi with Ian Cameron.
+For many years, my practice rested on this secular base.

-While my personal practice nowadays is primarily in the Vipassana tradition which coheres well with mindfulness-based approaches, I continue to work with a range of secular teachers, including mindfulness teachers.
+My personal practice now is in the Vipassana tradition which coheres well with mindfulness-based approaches, I continue to work with a range of Buddhist and secular teachers, including mindfulness teachers.
 I enjoy exploring edges and intersections, for example with kindness and compassion-based approaches, and Tibetan shamata practice.
-I attend a weekly Iyengar yoga class.
+I attend a weekly t’ai chi class.

 Research Activities and Interests

 Research is part of my professional background and I am experienced in particular in: qualitative and mixed methods approaches; implementation and evaluation; and in teaching and learning themes.
-I supervise student theses as part of my role for CMRP.
-My own Masters thesis was an auto-ethnographic study of mindfulness teacher formation and becoming a mindfulness teacher.
-Among my wider activities, I am an external examiner for the MSc in Mindfulness Studies at Aberdeen University, and I am a facilitator for the Center for Courage & Renewal in the U.S., the home for the work of educationalist and social activist Parker J. Palmer, author of The Courage to Teach.
+While working at CMRP, I supervised student theses.
+My own Masters thesis was an auto-ethnographic study of mindfulness teacher formation.
+Among my wider activities, I am a facilitator for the Center for Courage & Renewal in the U.S., the home for the work of educationalist and social activist Parker J. Palmer, author of The Courage to Teach.

-I am the co-author with Rebecca Crane of, “Training Mindfulness Teachers: principles, practices and challenges”; in: Resources for Teaching Mindfulness: an international handbook, ed.
-Donald McCown, Diane Reibel & Marc S. Micozzi (2016, forthcoming).
+I am the co-author with Rebecca Crane of “Training Mindfulness Teachers: principles, practices and challenges”; in: Resources for Teaching Mindfulness: an international handbook, ed.
+Donald McCown, Diane Reibel & Marc S. Micozzi (Springer, 2016).